charityyoungblood/StatisticsAndProbability/ExaminingDistributions.md

 1. Since the data for each variable is a long list of values (whether qualitative or quantitative), is not very informative in "raw data" form

-2. To convert our "raw data" into useful information, we need to summarize and then examine the distribution of the variable
+2. To convert our "raw data" into useful information, we need to summarize and then examine the distribution of the categorical (qualitative) variable
   ## Distribution of a value refers to:
    ## WHAT values does the variable take
    ## HOW often the variable takes those values